palprz/me-n-u/README.md

 - Go to the root of this project
 - Install dependencies: `npm install`
 - Run server: `ng serve`
-- Run selenium grid `webdriver-manager start`
+- Run selenium grid: `webdriver-manager start`
 - Run protractor: `protractor e2e/protractor.conf.js`

 ## Where the name of app came from?
 Name of the application `Me'N'U` (pronounce: "me and you") came from one of the episodes of The Big Bang Theory.